 Check out our article to learn more about microplastics and what you can do about them.

 There have been links made between wearing polyester underwear and issues with fertility.
 Studies have found that wearing polyester undergarments could contribute to decreased sperm count and motility.
-In fact, the studies that found the link even earned one researcher the IgNobel Prize.
+See our article Does polyester underwear cause infertility for more information on this important subject.